astaykov/locable/README.md

 3. Execute the `write_file` tool to save files to `site/`
 4. Display completion status

+#### Note
+The agent has stict guidelines on what amount of information it needs to generate the website, to be able to generate detailed results.
+Tell it to use sample texts or ignore that, if you dont want to specify everything.
+Find the system prompt in [system prompt](prompts/system_prompt.txt)

 ### Step 4: View Your Website

 Open the generated website in a browser: